 The International Friendship Program provides support and opportunities designed to assist international students and scholars during their adjustment period by connecting them with friends from the community in a conversation partnership program.
 The program also provides an opportunity for the friends from the community to get to meet and know students and scholars from across the globe (approximately 110 different countries are represented at OSU).

 Facilitate international students and scholars to develop off-campus friendships

 Share cultures and traditions between Americans and international students/scholars

 Develop lifelong relationships across the globe

 Yes!
-The International Friendship Program is being offered through both in-person and remote delivery for the 2021-2022 academic year.
+The International Friendship Program is being offered through both in-person and remote delivery.
 You decide which mode you prefer!

 There are no financial obligations for participating in this program.
 There are plenty of free or relatively inexpensive activities to participate in.
 Some activities may involve a fee.
 There is NO expectation that you pay for your partner’s fees or other costs for activities you engage in together.

 It is most beneficial to participants if they engage in some type of contact or activity approximately once per month (2-3 times per academic quarter).

 At least for one academic year (October-June).
 International Friendship Program volunteers will be contacted and given the option to host another student/scholar the following year.